-Event # Task or Milestone Responsible Activity FFP A-120 Award SURFMEPP will upload a data file with all mandatory Tank and Void maintenance tasks into the ship's CSMP in support of ship-specific MT screening and brokering requirements.
+Event # Task or Milestone Responsible Activity FFP A-120 Award Description 144 Upload BAWP Part 2 of 2 Tasks to Ship's CSMP SURFMEPP C+125 SURFMEPP will upload a data file with all mandatory Tank and Void maintenance tasks into the ship's CSMP in support of ship-specific MT screening and brokering requirements.
 The data file will span the entire OFRP and will include the Tank and Void requirements through C+120.
-144 Upload BAWP Part 2 of 2 Tasks to Ship's CSMP SURFMEPP C+125 maintenance tasks into the ship's CSMP in support of ship-specific MT screening and brokering requirements.
-The data file will span the entire OFRP and will 145 Issue Post-LCPC Letter SURFMEPP C+125 Confirms completion of the LCPC, lists all attendees, provides action items and associated POCs.
+145 Issue Post-LCPC Letter SURFMEPP C+125 Confirms completion of the LCPC, lists all attendees, provides action items and associated POCs.
 SURFMEPP tracks all action items to completion.